 Before becoming a consultant, John was the CEO of Regent’s College, London.
 Earlier, he served as Bursar of Bedford College, University of London where he was one of the first people to introduce American fundraising approaches into a British university.

 As a fundraising and management consultant he has advised clients in many countries throughout the world, some large and some very small.
-His not for profit clients have spanned all levels of education, the arts and cultural sector, recreation, healthcare, environment and charities and voluntary organisations of many kinds.
+His not-for-profit clients have spanned all levels of education, the arts and cultural sector, recreation, healthcare, environment and charities and voluntary organisations of many kinds.
 His clients typically seek a broad strategic approach to fundraising and have an interest in major gifts and/or capital campaigns.
 He was the first consultant to introduce capital campaigns into several European countries including Sweden, Netherlands, Germany, Finland, France, Belgium and many others.

-John has provided direct consultancy services to a range of clients in over thirty countries, including: Chalmers University of Technology (Göteborg), Kræftens Bekæmpelse (cancer charity) (Copenhagen), Alliance for Global Sustainability (Japan, Switzerland, USA and Sweden), l’Université catholique de Louvain (Belgium), University of Minho (Portugal), the Van Gogh Museum (Amsterdam), the International Rice Research Institute (Philippines), Marie Curie Cancer Care (London), Hiroshima International School (Hiroshima), Rijksuniversiteit Groningen (Netherlands), the University of Glasgow (Scotland), Amnesty International, Karolinska Institutet (Sweden), Piteå School of Music (Sweden), Harvard Law School, Western Academy Beijing (China), the University of Kent (UK), the National Library of Scotland (Edinburgh), the National Museums of Liverpool (UK), the Palestinian Museum (Palestine), Hong Kong Academy of Performing Arts, International College (Beirut), Caritas Internationalis (Rome), Sacro (Scotland) and Worldwide Fund for Nature (WWF).
+John has provided direct consultancy services to a range of clients in over thirty countries, including: Chalmers University of Technology (Göteborg), Kræftens Bekæmpelse (cancer charity) (Copenhagen), Alliance for Global Sustainability (Japan, Switzerland, USA and Sweden), l’Université catholique de Louvain (Belgium), University of Minho (Portugal), the Van Gogh Museum (Amsterdam), the International Rice Research Institute (Philippines), Marie Curie Cancer Care (London), Hiroshima International School (Hiroshima), Rijksuniversiteit Groningen (Netherlands), the University of Glasgow (Scotland), Amnesty International, Karolinska Institutet (Sweden), Piteå School of Music (Sweden), University of Luxembourg, Harvard Law School, Western Academy Beijing (China), the University of Kent (UK), the National Library of Scotland (Edinburgh), the National Museums of Liverpool (UK), the Palestinian Museum (Palestine), Hong Kong Academy of Performing Arts, International College (Beirut), Caritas Internationalis (Rome), Sacro (Scotland) and Worldwide Fund for Nature (WWF).

 In nearly every client setting, significant new resources were found, often for the first time from private sources of wealth.